shonfeder/dune.wiki-fork/dev-meeting-2025-02-19.md

 - Dune could interpret those dependencies as non-transitives, such that they are only available to packages that explicitly depend on them.
 - It would help cross-compilation, as build tools are not intended to be compiled for the targeted platform, only the host during compilation (typically preprocessing and build systems).
 - Would also potentially allow for different versions of build tools used by dependencies, however that would require the solver to be aware of it
+- We would still rebuild on changes anyway, so not copying the `opam` semantics

 ### Which packages are failing (Marek)
 - Remaining issues for dune pkg: